TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

 **Mobile Marketing**: To opt-out of mobile marketing for a specific mobile number, you may:

 *   Reply STOP to 25666 on your mobile phone/wireless device.
 You will receive a confimation text that you have been opted out.
+*   Or contact us:
-*   Or contact Customer Service at 1-888-922-7026
+*   *   By phone at 1-888-922-7026
-*   contact us by regular mail at Bloomingdale's Customer Service, Attn: Privacy Office, P.O.
+    *   By mail at Bloomingdale's Customer Service, Attn: Privacy Office, P.O.
 Box 8215, Mason, OH 45040

 Note: Please allow 3-5 business days after contacting us to process your request.
 We do not share your mobile number with any third parties for marketing purposes.

 **Direct Mail or Telemarketing**: To opt-out of receiving direct mail or telemarketing calls, you may:

-*   contact Customer Service at 1-888-922-7026
+*   Contact Customer Service at 1-888-922-7026
-*   contact us by regular mail at Bloomingdale's Customer Service, Attn: Privacy Office, P.O.
+*   Contact us by mail at Bloomingdale's Customer Service, Attn: Privacy Office, P.O.
 Box 8215, Mason, OH 45040.
 If you choose to write us, please include your name, address, phone number, and the last four digits of your Bloomingdale's proprietary or American Express co-brand credit card account number (if you have one), and state one of the following:
 *   "NO MAIL OFFERS" (if you do not want to receive offers by mail).
 *   "NO PHONE OFFERS" (if you do not want to receive offers by phone). or
 *   "NO PHONE OR MAIL OFFERS" (if you do not want to receive either)

-Note: Because listings often are prepared well in advance of an offering (12 - 16 weeks, in many cases) you may continue to receive some offers after you send us your request.
+Note: Because mailings often are prepared well in advance of an offering (12 - 16 weeks, in many cases) you may, for a period of time, continue to receive some offers after you send us your request.

 **Third Party Sharing**: If you prefer that we not disclose your information to third parties for marketing purposes, you can:

-*   Contact us by regular mail at Bloomingdale's Customer Service, Attn: Privacy Office, P.O.
+*   Contact us by mail at Bloomingdale's Customer Service, Attn: Privacy Office, P.O.
 Box 8215, Mason, OH 45040.
 If you choose to write to us, please include your name, address and the last four digits of your Bloomingdale's proprietary or American Express co-brand credit card account number (if you have one) and state "NO THIRD PARTY SHARING" in your request, or
 *   Contact Customer Service at 1-888-922-7026,

 **Online Behavioral Advertising (OBA)**: Online behavioral advertising uses information about you to provide relevant, targeted advertising likely to be of interest to you.
 Click here for additional information on online behavioral advertising.
 If you would like to opt-out of online behavioral advertising, please click here.
 Please note that you will be opted out of all online behavioral advertising from all business members of the Network Advertising Initiative.
 If you opt-out, you may continue to see or receive advertising from bloomingdales.com, however, these ads may not be as relevant to you.

-Do Not Track (DNT): macys.com does not currently have the capabilities to recognize the various Do Not Track signals from different web browsers.
+Do Not Track (DNT): bloomingdales.com does not currently have the capabilities to recognize the various Do Not Track signals from different web browsers.
 Customers may manage their preferences for tracking accross sites in the Online Behavioral Advertising section above.
 For more information on Do Not Track please visit http://www.allaboutdnt.org/

-IBM Digital Analytics (formerly Coremetrics): As a bloomingdale.com user, you may choose to opt-out of IBM Digital Analytics' analysis of yoour browsing and purchasing behavior on our website or you may choose to allow IBM Digital Analytics to analyze your behavior anonymously.
-Click here to learn more anout your privacy preference options with respect to IBM Digital Analytics use on our site.
+IBM Digital Analytics (formerly Coremetrics): As a bloomingdales.com user, you may choose to opt-out of IBM Digital Analytics' analysis of your browsing and purchasing behavior on our website or you may choose to allow IBM Digital Analytics to analyze your behavior anonymously.
+Click here to learn more about your privacy preference options with respect to IBM Digital Analytics use on our site.

-**Access Your Information**
+****Access Your Information****

 If you are a registered user of bloomingdales.com, you can update your information in My Account.